herobank110/qt-material-ui/docs/get-started/core-concepts.md

 text = button.text
 ```

-### Style Dict vs String
+### Styling In Python

 Styles are defined with a Python dictionary instead of a stylesheet
-string.
+string or separate QSS files.

-This simplifies the creation of dynamic styles by enabling any Python
+This enables the full flexibility of Python expressions to compute the
-expression to be used for the value without string interpolation.
+style without needing to manually convert values to strings.

 ```python
 # Qt convention